oestradiol/bsky-post-notifs-bot/README.md

 #### **Bluesky Bugs**

 - The bot is prepared to handle any possible Bluesky bugs.
-It should log those comprehensively, so that the maintainer can ask for help and possibly [contribute to the project](https://github.com/bluesky-social/atproto).
+It should log those comprehensively, so that the hoster can ask for help and possibly [contribute to the project](https://github.com/bluesky-social/atproto).

 #### **Other Errors**

-- **Command Handling Failures**: The bot handles cached commands.
-Command failures are logged, but the bot does not notify the user about the failure, as currently any command failure is caused by a failure in contacting the API, so it's unfeasible to notify the user anyways.
+- **Command Handling Failures**: Handles cached commands.
+Command failures are logged, but it does not notify the sender about the failure, as currently any command failure is caused by a failure in contacting the API, so it's unfeasible to notify them anyways.
 This means that failed commands need to be reissued.

-- **Command Listener Failures**: The bot listens for new commands and [fetches unread conversations periodically](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/jobs/command_listener.rs#L11).
+- **Command Listener Failures**: Listens for new commands and [fetches unread conversations periodically](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/jobs/command_listener.rs#L11).
 Failures are logged, and the job will cancel if the error is deemed unrecoverable.
-Persistent failures will cause the bot to stop listening for new commands.
+Persistent failures will cause it to stop listening for new commands.
 By consequence, this also cancels the command handling task.

 - **Post Watching Failures**: Watching users' posts and notifying watchers is [done periodically](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/jobs/user_watcher.rs#L26).
 If failures occur, they are logged, and the job will cancel if the error is unrecoverable.